SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-c.html.md

 In order to follow this tutorial, check the following prerequisites:

-* You have a valid tenant, user and password in order to access Cumulocity.
+* You have a valid tenant, a user, and a password in order to access Cumulocity.
-* Verify that you have gcc compiler installed:
+* Verify that you have a gcc compiler installed:

   	gcc --version
   	gcc (Ubuntu 5.4.0-6ubuntu1~16.04.4) 5.4.0 20160609